serpentchain/serpentchain.io.github.io/pshc.md

 on established optics.
 The gating element — the one stage that must supply gain and let one beam control another — is realizable with an **active** coating (photochromic, saturable-absorbing, nonlinear, or phase-change), which behaves as a genuine optical transistor meeting the accepted criteria for logic.
-Among the gate options we evaluated, a passive pigment coating is the one that does not work — it is a linear absorber with no gain — so we adopt an active coating instead; this is a material choice internal to the gate, not a limit on the architecture.
+The choice among these active materials is internal to the gate, not a limit on the architecture.
 On top of such gates the logic and hexadecimal-arithmetic primitives, and a non-von-Neumann dataflow organization, follow constructively.

 The architecture is therefore **feasible in principle**: no step in the chain from white light to hexadecimal arithmetic violates known physics, provided the gate is active.
 What remains